 Outlook utilizes a self-learning filter to determine what each user thinks is spam making it inconsistent for use across thousands of tests on our servers.
 Instead, we've added in hundreds of spam rules that have been published by Outlook.
 Whenever the content in your campaign triggers one of these rules, we'll provide you with feedback on what can be changed to make your email look less like spam in Outlook.

-Emails successfully received show as a "passed" score.
+Emails successfully received shown as a "passed" score.
 Anything with a "failed" score indicates that the email was not received in the inbox, meaning the email could have been blocked or sent to the junk folder for that email client.
 Make sure you're sending the email to the complete list of seed list addresses in order to see the accurate reputation scoring for your email.

 The challenge of testing for spam on webmail providers (such as Gmail, Yahoo!
 Mail, Outlook.com, etc) is that a large portion of their spam scoring is based on internal metrics and algorithms.
-For example, it's common for a single email sent to a single inbox on Yahoo! to be delivered successfully, but that same email might become suspicious when sent to ten or hundreds of thousands of recipients.
+For example, it's common for a single email sent to a single inbox on Yahoo! to be delivered successfully, but that same email might become suspicious when sent to tens or hundreds of thousands of recipients.
 Sometimes, a portion of recipients complain or don't engage with the email, leading the rest to be delayed or marked as spam.
 Trends in engagement from a particular sender or IP can produce blocks or delays as spam filters "learn" about what individual users consider spam through open, click, and reporting behaviors.
 These scenarios are not always predictable.

 Webmail filters do not provide us any further information as to why an email has not been received in the inbox.
-Check warnings produced by server side filters (like Barracuda or SpamAssassin) and update your email with the changes those filters suggest.
+Check warnings produced by server-side filters (like Barracuda or SpamAssassin) and update your email with the changes those filters suggest.
 Also check with your email service provider to see if users for a particular webmail service have marked your previous campaigns as spam in the past, as this can affect your spam performance for your email campaigns sent now.